muggy8/improbable/from-me-to-me/ov0N9MnO.md

 "Can you not feel it, your Sphere of Influence?
 The Influence inside the corpse is reacting to the Influence inside you..."

-How... how did i not notice that...
+How... how did I not notice that...

 What Mikay said is true, I could feel my Sphere of Influence being extended from it's natural border by the corpse on the ground.

 Without being granted permission, there's no way for anyone to make use of another person's Sphere of Influence.

-Yet here, I have full control over the Sphere of Influence of this corpse, something that should be impossiable.
+Yet here, I have full control over the Sphere of Influence of this corpse, something that should be impossible.

 I know just as much as Mikay that this cant happen unless the Influence withing the corpse belonged to me.